Jordan: Administrative divisions

-The first level subdivision in Jordan is the muhafazah or governorate.
+Jordan is divided into 12 governorates (muhafazah) informally grouped into three regions: northern, central, southern.
 The governorates are divided into liwa or districts, which are often further subdivided into qda or sub-districts.
 Control for each administrative unit is in a "chief town" (administrative centre) known as a nahia.

 Foreign relations

 The kingdom has followed a pro-Western foreign policy and maintained close relations with the United States and the United Kingdom.
 During the first Gulf War (1990), these relations were damaged by Jordan's neutrality and its maintenance of relations with Iraq.
 Later, Jordan restored its relations with Western countries through its participation in the enforcement of UN sanctions against Iraq and in the Southwest Asia peace process.
 After King Hussein's death in 1999, relations between Jordan and the Persian Gulf countries greatly improved.

 Jordan is a key ally of the US and UK and, together with Egypt and the United Arab Emirates, is one of only three Arab nations to have signed peace treaties with Israel, Jordan's direct neighbour.
-Jordan views an independent Palestinian state with the 1967 borders, as part of the two-state solution and of supreme national interest.
-The ruling Hashemite dynasty has had custodianship over holy sites in Jerusalem since 1924, a position re-inforced in the Israel–Jordan peace treaty.
+Jordan views an independent Palestinian state with the 1967 borders as part of the two-state solution and of supreme national interest.
+The ruling Hashemite dynasty has had custodianship over holy sites in Jerusalem since 1924, a position reinforced in the Israel–Jordan peace treaty.
 Turmoil in Jerusalem's Al-Aqsa mosque between Israelis and Palestinians created tensions between Jordan and Israel concerning the former's role in protecting the Muslim and Christian sites in Jerusalem.

 Jordan is a founding member of the Organisation of Islamic Cooperation and of the Arab League.
-It enjoys "advanced status" with the European Union and is part of the European Neighbourhood Policy (ENP), which aims to increase links between the EU and its neighbours.
-Jordan and Morocco tried to join the Gulf Cooperation Council (GCC) in 2011, but the Gulf countries offered a five-year development aid programme instead.
+It enjoys "advanced status" with the European Union and is part of the European Neighbourhood Policy, which aims to increase links between the EU and its neighbours.
+Jordan and Morocco tried to join the Gulf Cooperation Council in 2011, but the Gulf countries offered a five-year development aid programme instead.